 Talent cutting the alimentary canal near the stomach’s anterior end.

 Open the mouth and locate the shared opening of the eustachian tubes on its roof [1].
 While keeping the mouth open, tug the esophagus to observe its attachment and lift the esophagus from the cavity, severing visible attachments [2].
 Then, cut the esophagus from the buccal cavity just beneath the eustachian opening [3].
+Then, remove the esophagus [4].

 Talent pointing to the roof of the mouth, identifying eustachian tube openings.